zh1peng/BrainTransR/Readme.md

-# BioBrain: An R package correlating imaging-derived features with transcriptional profiles 🧠🧬
+# BrainEnrich: An R package correlating imaging-derived features with transcriptional profiles 🧠🧬

 ## Aim of the Toolbox 🎯

-`braintranscript` is an R package designed to facilitate the correlation of imaging-derived phenotypes with transcriptional profiles.
+`BrainEnrich` is an R package designed to facilitate the correlation of imaging-derived phenotypes with transcriptional profiles.
 This toolbox aims to provide researchers and clinicians with robust statistical tools to uncover molecular architectures associated with cognitive functions, brain development, and disorders.

 ## Timeline of Development 🗓️